检测到您已登录华为云国际站账号,为了您更好的体验,建议您访问国际站服务网站 https://www.huaweicloud.com/intl/zh-cn

 For example, if an IAM user wants to query EVS disks using an API, the user must have been granted permissions that allow the evs:volumes:list action.
 Supported Actions EVS provides system-defined policies that can be directly used in IAM.

-For more information, see Creating and Using an EVS Disk.
+For more information, see Purchasing and Using an EVS Disk.
 Parent topic: General

 Differences Between Expanding an EVS Disk and Creating an EVS Disk The differences are as follows: Expanding an EVS disk is when you expand the capacity of an existing EVS disk.
 Some systems let you expand the capacity of EVS disks in use.